-Eni provided all pricing information, and it has represented that the provided oil, condensate, and LPG prices were based on a reference price, calculated as the unweighted arithmetic average of the first-day-of-the-month price for each month within the 12-month period prior to the end of the reporting period, unless prices are defined by contractual arrangements.
-A Brent oil price of U.S.\$62.74 per barrel was the resulting reference price.
+Eni has represented that the oil, condensate, and LPG prices were based on a reference price, calculated as the unweighted arithmetic average of the first-day-of-the-month price for each month within the 12-month period prior to the end of the reporting period, unless prices are defined by contractual agreements.
+The Brent marker price for the period was U.S.\$41.31 per barrel.
 Where appropriate, Eni supplied differentials by field to the relevant reference price, and the prices were held constant thereafter.
-The volume-weighted average oil, condensate, and LPG prices used in this report are presented below, expressed in United States dollars per barrel (U.S.\$/bbl):
+The volume-weighted average prices attributable to the estimated proved reserves over the lives of the properties are presented below, expressed in United States dollars per barrel (U.S.\$/bbl):

 Oil Condensate LPG

 Price Price Price

 (U.S.\$/bbl) (U.S.\$/bbl) (U.S.\$/bbl)

-Africa 63.21 57.88 16.27
+North Africa 41.74 38.41 28.44

+Asia 43.89 25.56 NA

+Europe 41.07 35.37 NA